ncatlab/nlab-content/pages/6/2/7/7/17726/content.md

 ###Idea
-Synthetic topology, like [[synthetic domain theory]], [[synthetic differential geometry]], and [[synthetic computability]], uses the internal logic of a topos to develop of part of mathematics.
+Synthetic topology, like [[synthetic domain theory]], [[synthetic differential geometry]], and [[synthetic computability]], are part of [[synthetic mathematics]].
+It uses the internal logic of a topos to develop of part of mathematics.
 In this case topology.
 This is closely related to topology via logic and [[abstract Stone duality]].

 ##References